openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 Consult [Read steps](#read-steps) and [Write steps](#write-steps) for more details.
 Specifically, note that you might not need transformations at all in some uses cases.

-Please also note that you should install relevant transformations, as necessary.
+Please also note that you should install relevant transformations in openHAB as necessary.
 For example, `openhab-transformation-javascript` feature provides the javascript (`JS`) transformation.

 #### Transform On Read